makrai/notes/zhang20-fewsample-finetune.md

     * ie models trained with BERTAdam are underfitting and the root of instability lies in optimization

-# 5 Initialization: re-initializing bert pre-trained layers
+# 5 Initialization: re-initializing BERT pre-trained layers

-* methods for careful initialization of deep neural networks (Glorot & Bengio, 2010; He+ 2015; Zhang+ 2019; Radford+ 2019; Dauphin & Schoenholz, 2019)
+* methods for careful initialization of deep neural networks (Glorot & Bengio 2010; He+ 2015; Zhang+ 2019; Radford+ 2019; Dauphin & Schoenholz 2019)
 * During fine-tuning, the BERT parameters take the roles:
   * initialization point for the fine-tuning optimization process, while also
   * capturing the information transferred from pre-training